 Anthurium Forgetii – Forget’s Anthurium Light Requirements

 Anthurium Forgetii, also known as Forget’s Anthurium, is a spectacular tropical plant that can thrive indoors if provided with the right conditions.
 One of the most important factors to consider when growing Anthurium Forgetii is lighting.
-Keep reading for some opinionated care tips on how to properly care for your Anthurium Forgetii’s light requirements.

 First and foremost, it is important to note that Anthurium Forgetii requires moderate to bright indirect light.
 This means that it should not be placed in direct sunlight as this can scorch its leaves.